mig8at/repollo/README.md

-# MyCollection: Generic Data Collection Library for Go
+# Repollo: Generic Data Collection Library for Go

-MyCollection is a simple and flexible Go library for managing collections of data.
+Repollo is a simple and flexible Go library for managing collections of data.
 It provides methods to create, query, and manipulate collections using powerful filtering and transformation techniques.
 Designed for modularity and ease of use, it is ideal for projects requiring efficient and reusable data management.

 ---